FabrizioDeSantis/NeSyPPM-Compliance/README.md

 ---

-## Declarative constraints to First-Order Logic formulas
+## Translation of Declarative constraints into First-Order Logic formulas

 The file **`declare_to_fol_templates.pdf`** contains the translation of declarative constraints intoto first-order logic formulas.
 The resulting FOL formulas can be implemented in the LTN framework to express control-flow constraints in business processes.